namtoki/English/03_predicate.md

 - [補足] Be aware that S V:                     please `be aware that` we are no longer responsible for privacy policies of other sites and services.
 - [補足] That's how:                            `That's how` we met.
 - [補足] That's the way S V:                    `That's the way` I like it. / `That's the way` I prefer it.
-- [比較] A doesn't have as much B as C:         He `doesn't have as much experience as` the other candidates.
-- [比較] A doesn't have as many B as C:         We `don't have as many poeple in our team as` we did last year.